Alex010alex/sf_data_science/Project_0/README.md

-<h3 align="center">Guess a number game</h3>
+<h3 align="center">Guess a number game with less attempts</h3>

 ---

-<p align="center"> DST 3.0 Data Science Python-8 project</p>
+<p align="center"> DST 3.0 Data Science Python-8 - final task</p>

 ## Works with Tasks:

--   practice of working with Python
+-   practice of writing perfect Python code
+-   practice with IDE
 -   publish project on Git

 ### Benchmark Results

--   How many attemts takes random algorithm to find what number is in range 1..100
+-   How many attemts takes random wise algorithm to find what number is in range 1..100

 ### Scheme